vladimir-kraus/qtutils/README.md

 VBox(dialog) << label << edit << button;
 ```

-Another example with stretches and spacing and some layout hierarchy:
+Example with some layout hierarchy, stretches and spacings:
 ```cpp
 auto dialog = new QDialog();
 auto icon = new QLabel();